 Wider talent pool & better retention

 92% of millennials and 80% of women prioritize flexibility in their job searches.
 Flexible working not only helps attract these groups but retain them.
 It’s a wise strategy for smaller enterprises looking to compete for talent, and gain a competitive advantage against large companies asking employees to return to the office.

 In the US, the average commute is 26.1 minutes, each way.
 That’s nearly one hour a day spent traveling to and from work.
 When employees have more flexibility in where they work from they save valuable time.

-For employees who need to be present being able to alter their start and finish times offer a better work-life balance.
+For employees who need to be present being able to alter their start and finish times offers a better work-life balance.
 It allows people to fit life commitments, like dropping kids to school, into their workday.